aaayojojo/NAU-cs105/Codys_Test.md

 - [X] Commit 4 _**(Edited this with new fun stuff)**_
 - [X] Commit 5 (Came back and tried to fix errors I saw in this file.
 It is getting a bit chaotic)
 - [X] Bonus 1 (Tried to fix my header)
+- [X] Bonus 2 (Fixed a "to" to a "so")

 - [ ] Merge 1
 - [ ] Merge 2

 **Don't Really know what else to edit so I am going to edit this.
-Also there is a back to this booklet called Markdom Syntax to expect to see that.**
+Also there is a back to this booklet called Markdom Syntax so expect to see that.**

 As I said:
 >The real question is